 What happens if I delete some pages and add new ones?

 If you are at the limit of the number of pages you can add, you will probably have to upgrade to add more.
 You CAN delete pages if you wish, which will let you add more to replace them.
 However, you will lose any schema and links generated on those deleted pages and each page you add will use up one credit on the month it is uploaded, so that we can analyze the pages you add.

 How to Maximize your use at low levels

 To start, do not add all your pages to the system.
 I like to add the 20 most important landing pages on my site first.
 This means I can set topic associations to these main pages so that any pages added in future months will at the very least add internal links to these cornerstone pages.

 This will leave me 80 credits to start auditing this content.
 I could simply audit 16 of these pages right out of the gate, but then I would not be able to check my work, so better to audit maybe 10 in month 1 (50 credits).
 I can then look at which ones need work and this gives me the ability to reanalyze these audits three times each or 30 times in total.

-On month 2, I start with 100 credits spare… as I already have 20 pages on the system.
-I may add another 20 pages, and audit 10 (costing 50 credits).
+On month 2, I start with 100 credits spare… and I already have 20 pages on the system.
+I may add another 20 pages (costing 20 credits), and audit 10 (costing 50 credits).
 This still gives me 30 credits left over to reanalyze these pages.
-At the end of the month I have 40 pages on the system.
+At the end of the month, I have 40 pages on the system.